-In the 2021/2022 reporting period there has been a significant decrease in Section 24 and other notices (future act and other notifications (including cultural heritage and Human Rights Act notices) received totaled 729, down from 1653 in the last reporting period; and 1315 letters sent, down from 2912 in the last reporting period).
-This decrease in letters sent can also be attributable to new PBCs coming on board where notices are now just sent to the contact officer rather than all Applicants from the originating Claim.
+In the 2022/2023 reporting period there has been a slight increase in Section 24 and other notices (future act and other notifications (including cultural heritage and Human Rights Act notices) receiving a total of 939, up from 729 in the last reporting period; and 1162 letters sent, down from 1315 in the last reporting period.
+Although a slight increase between reporting periods over the past few years the decrease in letters sent can also be attributable to new PBCs coming on board where notices are now just sent to the contact officer rather than all Applicants from the originating Claim.
 As detailed in Figure 4 notices sent remain significantly higher for Applicant groups as opposed to PBCs who just receive one notice.

-Also, as PBCs increasingly monitor activity on their country, a number of future acts that are not 'notifiable' to NQLC under the NTA are being brought to our attention for examination and assistance.
+Also, as PBCs increasingly monitor activity on their country, a number of future acts that are not 'notifiable' to NQLC under the NTA are not being brought to our attention for examination and assistance.
+NQLC has a 'gentleman's agreement' with many agencies that they provide NQLC with future act notifications even where there is not a legal obligation under the NTA to do so.
+However, feedback we are receiving from PBCs is that agencies are notifying NQLC less often post determination.